SnorlaxCansado/market_data_poc/README.md

 5. **Logs**: Pipeline run logs can be found in the `logs/` folder.

+## API Configuration

+This project uses the Marketstack API to fetch stock market data.
+You will need to obtain a free API key from [Marketstack](https://marketstack.com/).
+Please sign up and configure the `API_KEY` in the `config/config.py` file to use your own key.

 ## Future Work
 - Further optimizations in data transformation and storage.
 - Integration with cloud services for scaling.